 Reading failure is a global problem.
 Dr. Reid Lyon states that approximately 20 to 30 percent of American children have difficulties learning to read.
-The Institute for Global Education and Service Learning asserts that the figure is even higher, that 40 percent of American children have difficulty reading or learning to read, and as many as three-quarters of students who are poor readers in third grade will remain poor readers in high school.
+The Institute for Global Education and Service Learning asserts that the figure is even higher, that 40 percent of American children have difficulty reading or learning to read, and three-quarters of poor readers in third grade will remain poor readers in high school.

 The National Assessment of Educational Progress (NAEP), also known as The Nation’s Report Card, is a continuing, representative assessment of what American students know and can do in various subjects.
 In November 2011, the NAEP released the 2011 reading scores for fourth- and eighth-graders.
-The results: roughly two thirds of these students were not reading at grade level.
-Scoring at the basic and below basic levels, these students couldn’t interpret the meaning of a word as it is used in context, locate relevant information, make simple inferences, or use their understanding of the text to identify details that support a particular interpretation or conclusion.
+The results: roughly two-thirds of these students were not reading at grade level.
+Scoring at the basic and below basic levels, these students couldn’t interpret the meaning of a word when used in context, locate relevant information, make simple inferences, or use their understanding of the text to identify details that support a particular interpretation or conclusion.

 The World Literacy Foundation reported that one in five members of the UK population are so poor at reading and writing that they struggle to read a medicine label or use a checkbook.
-According to research, this rate of illiteracy is costing the UK economy £81billion a year in lost earnings and increased welfare spending.
+According to research, the UK illiteracy rate is costing their economy £81billion a year in lost earnings and increased welfare spending.

 What are the effects of reading failure?

 Research has proven that there is a close relationship between illiteracy and crime.
 According to the US Department of Education, 85 percent of all juvenile offenders have reading problems.
-In the adult population, 60 percent of prison inmates are functionally illiterate, meaning that they are unable to read or write well enough to deal with the everyday requirements of life.
+In the adult population, 60 percent of prison inmates are functionally illiterate, meaning they cannot read or write well enough to deal with the everyday requirements of life.

 “These findings imply that basic childhood skills, independent of how smart you are, how long you stay in school, or the social class you started off in, will be important throughout your life,” state Ritchie and Bates.